rune/rune/docs/docs/advanced/persisted-data.md

 Here's some games to get inspired for how to make use of persistence:

-- [Cube Rush](https://github.com/rune/rune-multiplayer-web-games/tree/staging/examples/cube-rush) submits high scores for the leaderboard
+- [Cube Rush](https://github.com/rune/rune-multiplayer-web-games/tree/staging/examples/cube-rush) stores best time the player has achieved
 - [Sudoku](https://github.com/rune/rune-multiplayer-web-games/tree/staging/examples/sudoku) stores play sessions to decide whether to show onboarding